dgattey/dg/README.md

 - `turbo connect <optional branch>` (assuming you have `pscale` installed locally) connects you to the DB branch specified on port 3309
 - `turbo db -- db:migrate` uses Sequelize to run migrations, and you can list the status of migrations with `turbo db -- db:migrate:status`.
 Undo with `turbo db:migrate:undo`
 - `turbo db -- db:generate` uses Sequelize to generate a new migration file ready to be populated
-- `turbo webhooks:local` (assuming cloudflared is installed via brew) starts a tunnel to dev.dylangattey.com for purposes of testing webhooks
-- `turbo webhooks:create <name>` will create a webhook subscription for the given API - for local dev and requires `webhooks:local` to be running already
+- `turbo webhook -- create <name>` will create a webhook subscription for the given API - for local dev and requires `dev` to be running already
-- `turbo webhooks:list <name>` will list that API's webhook subscriptions - for local dev
+- `turbo webhook -- list <name>` will list that API's webhook subscriptions - for local dev
-- `turbo webhooks:delete <name> <id>` will delete a webhook subscription for that API - for local dev
+- `turbo webhook -- delete <name> <id>` will delete a webhook subscription for that API - for local dev
 - `turbo release` bumps the site version, run via Github Action
 - `turbo clean` cleans up any built files like Next caches

 ## :beginner: Initial Setup

 You need Node 18+ and pnpm 7+ installed.
 Run `pnpm install` to get started once you have those two installed.
+Most later commands are run via `turbo`.

 ## :memo: Pull Requests